dhhruv/Contactless-Attendance-System/README.md

 #### Installing the Packages
 --------------------------------------------------

-After creating the enviroment on your project let's install the necessary packages.
+After creating the enviroment on your project, let's install the necessary packages.

 To install those package open the terminal or command line and paste the code from below: